freeCodeCamp/freeCodeCamp/guide/english/python/object-oriented-programming/inheritance/index.md

     pass

 ````
-In the very basic example, the ChildClass class will inherit from the ParentClass and use code defined under that class.
+In the very basic example, the `ChildClass` class will inherit from `ParentClass` and use code defined under that class.

 Python is also able to support multiple inheritance, so child classes can inherit from multiple classes.